pavalos6401/pavalos6401/README.md

 ## 👋 ¡Hola!

 My name is Pedro Avalos.
 I'm a developer.
-I graduated fromWheaton College (IL) with a major in Computer Science and minors in Mathematics, History, and English.
+I graduated from Wheaton College (IL) with a major in Computer Science and minors in Mathematics, History, and English.